Understand Acute Pancreatitis Risk

 Additional Support

-Nutrition, exercise, and hydration are key to managing high triglycerides in your everyday life.
+Nutrition, exercise, and hydration are important for managing high triglycerides in your everyday life.